 “A shale tax, which would generate new revenues this year and growing revenues in the future, is not included.
 Instead, the plan relies on $665 million of one-time revenues that are dubious, for one reason or another.
 Transfers in the amount of $300 million from special funds can’t be repeated and may undercut important state programs.
 The plan includes $265 million from a gaming expansion bill that may not ever be passed and that would generate most of these funds from selling licenses for new gambling venues, which also can’t be repeated.
 And the bill again includes a one-time $200 million transfer from the Professional Liability Joint Underwriting Fund for medical malpractice insurance, which was blocked by the courts last year.

 “Like other proposals to fund the budget, the House bill issues bonds based on state revenues, in this case from tobacco settlement revenues as proposed by the Senate rather than PLCB revenues as proposed recently by the governor.
 We see no advantage to using tobacco settlement rather than PLCB revenues for this purpose.
 Given the political difficulties of reaching a budget agreement that addresses the deficit accumulated last year, borrowing on the basis of future revenues is a bad idea whose time has come.
 But everyone should understand that this borrowing comes at the cost of deepening the structural budget deficit.

 “The legislation does include one serious tax proposal, requiring third-party vendors who sell through internet marketplaces like Amazon and eBay to pay Pennsylvania’s sales tax.
-But, whether this bring in $30 or $40 or $50 million it is not nearly enough to address the state’s long term structural deficit.
+But, whether this brings in $30 or $40 or $50 million it is not nearly enough to address the state’s long-term structural deficit.